MCPRUNNER/mssqlMCP/Documentation/DatabaseMetadata.md

   - Description - Contains the parameter direction (IN, OUT, INOUT)
   - MaxLength, Precision, Scale (where applicable)

+### Function Metadata

+For SQL functions, the metadata includes:

+- **Schema** - The database schema name
+- **Name** - The function name
+- **ObjectType** - Always "FUNCTION" for SQL functions
+- **Definition** - The SQL code that defines the function (when not encrypted)
+- **Properties** - Additional function properties:
+  - ReturnType - The data type returned by the function
+  - FunctionType - The type of function (Scalar, Inline Table-valued, or Table-valued)
+- **Columns** - List of parameters with their properties:
+  - Name
+  - DataType
+  - Description - Contains the parameter direction
+  - MaxLength, Precision, Scale (where applicable)

 ## Implementation Details

 The metadata retrieval system uses SQL Server system catalog views:

 - `INFORMATION_SCHEMA.TABLES` for table metadata
 - `INFORMATION_SCHEMA.VIEWS` for view metadata
-- `INFORMATION_SCHEMA.ROUTINES` for stored procedure metadata
+- `INFORMATION_SCHEMA.ROUTINES` for stored procedure and function metadata
 - `INFORMATION_SCHEMA.COLUMNS` for column metadata
-- `INFORMATION_SCHEMA.PARAMETERS` for stored procedure parameters
+- `INFORMATION_SCHEMA.PARAMETERS` for stored procedure and function parameters
 - `sys.foreign_keys` and related tables for foreign key relationships
-- `sys.sql_modules` for additional procedure definitions
+- `sys.sql_modules` for additional procedure and function definitions
+- `sys.objects` for additional object type information

 ## Example Test Scripts

-Three test scripts are provided to demonstrate metadata retrieval:
+Four test scripts are provided to demonstrate metadata retrieval:

 1. **test-view-metadata.ps1** - Demonstrates view metadata retrieval
 2. **test-stored-procedures.ps1** - Demonstrates stored procedure metadata retrieval
+3. **test-function-metadata.ps1** - Demonstrates function metadata retrieval
-3. **test-connection-manager.ps1** - Demonstrates connection management
+4. **test-connection-manager.ps1** - Demonstrates connection management

 Run these scripts to see the metadata retrieval in action.